NorbertCode/CDA-Downloader-Extension/README.md

 Works on Google Chrome and Microsoft Edge, so it should work on most Chromium-based browsers.

 # Installation
+1. Download the zipped .crx file from <a href="https://github.com/NorbertCode/CDA-Downloader-Extension/releases">Releases</a>
+2. Extract it, so you have just a .crx file
-1. Go to Settings -> Extensions
+3. Go to Settings -> Extensions
-2. Enable Developer Mode
+4. Enable Developer Mode
-3. Either drag and drop .crx file or press "Load unpacked" and select the source files
+5. Drag and drop the .crx file onto your browser window

+If you want an easily modifiable version you can also download the source code and unzip it.
+Then go to your browser's extension settings, select "Load unpacked" and choose the newly extracted folder.

 # Usage
 <img align="right" src="https://github.com/NorbertCode/CDA-Downloader-Extension/assets/54719382/ca2bd423-6c1c-42e3-88b2-7a86573122cf">